kubernetes/community/CLA.md

 <img width="554" alt="GitHub EasyCLA Authorization" src="https://user-images.githubusercontent.com/69111235/152228712-7d22f9d0-9f3c-4226-9ee0-bacba4b47725.png">

 Click on the "Please click here to be authorized" link to navigate to the GitHub Authorize Linux Foundation: EasyCLA page.
-Then click Authorize LF-Engineering to give Linux Foundation access to your GitHub account.
+Then click Authorize LF-Engineering to give the Linux Foundation read-only access to list the email addresses associated with your GitHub account.

 #### 2. Select from the two types of contributor